Raja-Saqib/Smart-Expense-Tracker-With-HTML-CSS-And-JavaScript/README.md

 Built interactive expense analytics using HTML Canvas to visualize category-wise spending with real-time updates.

 Implemented full CRUD functionality, including in-place editing of transactions with persistent state management.

+Implemented category-wise expense summaries using dynamic tables synchronized with filters and visual charts.